 - Concurrently, a deposit, or earnest money, is paid to an escrow agent, an attorney, or broker (never to the seller directly).

 - The buyer reviews and signs off on any disclosures.
-These disclosures vary based on property type, but can include things like known flaws with the property, prior improvements or repairs, and potential environmental or health hazards.
-In Mississippi, sellers are required by law to submit a form called the property condition disclosure statement (and update it if any non-cosmetic defects are found during inspections) and buyers and seller both must sign it.
+These disclosures vary based on property type but can include things like known flaws with the property, prior improvements or repairs, and potential environmental or health hazards.
+In Mississippi, sellers are required by law to submit a form called the property condition disclosure statement (and update it if any non-cosmetic defects are found during inspections), and buyers and sellers both must sign it.

 - The buyer elects to perform inspections on the property if agreed upon in the contract.
 Any inspections must be completed by a certain number of days, the expiration of which can be called simply an inspection contingency date.
 The types of inspections vary by property type and situation (and locale), but in Mississippi, a licensed home inspector generally inspects the home first, and other inspections and tests can be ordered if revealed to be necessary by the initial inspection.

 - A wood infestation inspection is also performed in Mississippi and a Wood Destroying Insect Report is generated that many lenders will require at closing.
 In many cases, this will be the seller’s responsibility.
 If the buyer is responsible for this in the contract, then there will be a number of days within which buyers must complete this inspection and get their report.